fge/grappa-tracer-backport/README.md

 ## Usage

+An important precision first: **you do NOT need to annotate your parser with `@BuildParseTree` in order for this tracing parser to work**.

 You need a path to a zip file, which must **not** exist prior to running the parser.
 In the example below: